 Hypothetically speaking, a guard company could have a person with no previous experience, no formal training in either use of force or handcuffing, actually teach guards in a hands-on program, in-house.
 How is this possible and why?

-Provincial governments, except B.C., have quietly agreed that their position is that they feel they have no right to dictate the inner workings of private companies when it comes to arrest, use of force, handcuffing, and confinement, done in the furtherance of private interests.
+Provincial governments, except B.C., have quietly agreed that their position is that they feel they have no right to dictate the inner workings of private companies when it comes to arresting, use of force, handcuffing, and confinement, done in the furtherance of private interests.
 Risk management 101.
 The buck stops at the company level if they choose to engage in these activities.

 This is why you do not see ANY Provincially mandated regulations, legislation, or mandatory training requirements for use of force, handcuffing, or mandatory minimum requirements for trainers in Canada except in B.C.

-Unlike the police who have mandatory standards and legislation governing content, training and “certified” instructor credentials, there is NO SUCH THING as a “certified” Use of Force Instructor for Security Guards in Canada (B.C. excepted of course.) under Provincial legislation.
+Unlike the police who have mandatory standards and legislation governing content, training and “certified” instructor credentials, there is NO SUCH THING as a “certified” Use of Force Instructor for Security Guards in Canada (B.C. except of course.) under Provincial legislation.
 Beware of people who say they are.
 They may be “approved” to teach Provincial courses, even for Baton use in Alberta as an example, but they are NOT certified or accredited by the government to do so.
 The government wants no part of this.

 The bottom line here is that the enforcement of the law, even on private property, is within the purview of the police.
 The courts have stated that regular citizens, including private security, should only look to use force or make arrests after “all other efforts” have failed.
 This includes calling the police and waiting.
 In cases where informed and trained guards and their employers choose to make arrests or use force, they also bear the liability that it attracts.

 Point of fact:

-- If the police make an arrest while acting in good faith and on reasonable grounds they are protected in law.
+- If the police make an arrest while acting in good faith and on reasonable grounds they are protected by law.
 Security guards are NOT.